-March is Women’s History Month and an important time to learn more about contributions women have made, historical events they have been part of, and women throughout history who have fought for change.
-The following list provides activity suggestions for students and families to engage their children in learning more about the vital role women play in our world.
+March is Women’s History Month—an important time to learn more about women’s contributions to history: historical events they’ve been part of, women’s discoveries and inventions, and female leaders throughout history who have fought for change.
+The following list provides activity suggestions for your students to engage in learning more about the vital role that women play in our world.

 7. Read Books by Female Authors

 Here’s an easy way to incorporate an appreciation for women’s history into your existing curriculum—choose a book to read that’s written by a female author!

 Have teens that are into coding?
 Challenge them to take a lesson from Vidcode, where they provide an on-platform coding lesson that celebrates Women’s History Month.
 Combining this essential tech skill with a history lesson is a win-win!

 Learn More: Teacher Vision

 It’s one thing to teach your students about Marie Curie’s discoveries, but it’s another to let them recreate them!
 Celebrate Marie Curie’s contributions to science by having your kids do science projects of their own that are related to her groundbreaking work.

 This is another great book and activity option for your little ones.
 Read this gorgeous book about Marie Merian and how she brought drawings to life—then, go on a nature outing!
 Get your students to collect leaves and flowers and observe insects in an attempt to follow Maria’s example by crafting sketches of their favorites!

 Introduce your students to some of the many influential female artists of the world—and then let your kids try their hand at following their lead!
 From Frida to lesser-known artist Sonia Delaunay—help them get to know about inspiring women through art!